Atmospheric Sciences (AtSc)

 Basic equations of motion, atmospheric thermodynamics, balanced motions, and atmospheric disturbances are examined on an introductory level.
 Prerequisite: ATSC 350.
 Prerequisite or Corequisite: MATH 266.
 S.

 The student will receive credit for on-the-job compensated work experience in various areas of meteorology available within the government, university or private sectors.
 May be repeated to a total of 12 credits.
-Prerequisites: Overall GPA of 2.5 or higher and approval of the Coordinator of Atmospheric Sciences cooperative education.
+Prerequisite: Overall GPA of 2.5 or higher and approval of the Coordinator of Atmospheric Sciences cooperative education.
 Repeatable to 12.00 credits.
 S/U grading.
 F,S,SS.

 ATSC 405.
 Numerical Methods in Meteorology.
 3 Credits.

 This course is designed to introduce students to numerical methods used to solve mathematical problems that are difficult to solve analytically.
 The course is designed to focus on numerical problems encountered in the field of atmospheric science.
-Prerequisites: ATSC 360 and MATH 266.
+Prerequisite: ATSC 360 and MATH 266.
 F.

 ATSC 411.
 Synoptic Meteorology.
 4 Credits.

 Development and application of quasi-geostrophic theory, including its application to the development and propagation of surface and upper-level systems, isentropic analysis, IPV theory, fronts, jets, and the relation between the synoptic environment and convection.
 Includes a laboratory in which concepts are reinforced through map discussion, map analysis, forecasting exercises and forecasting techniques.
-Prerequisites: ATSC 210 and ATSC 360.
+Prerequisite: ATSC 210 and ATSC 360.
 F.

 ATSC 420.
 Advanced Weather Forecasting.
 4 Credits.